sghall/react-compound-slider/README.md

 ### Upcoming 3.0 Release Jan 2020

+Basic Overview:

+- Convert slider source to Typescript (done)
+- Convert tests to Typescript (done)
-- Convert codebase to Typescript (done)
+- Convert demos and docs to Typescript (done)
 - Use hooks internally and export them
 - Drive state changes with a reducer that can be changed by the user

-I'm working on a new version of this slider which will allow for more customization.
+The new version of this slider will allow for more customization.
 I don't expect any significant changes for existing users.
 If you are comfortable with React and would like to help out, install the beta version `npm install react-compound-slider@beta` and report any issues.
 The API is the same but the code was converted to Typescript.

 ### Motivation